Orenburg State University: International cooperation

 The university has many connections with foreign universities in Germany, Japan, Portugal, Finland and some other countries.

 OSU has a Japanese Information Center, opened in 2006.
 The main goal of the Japanese Center is to develop economic, scientific, and cultural ties between Russia and Japan at the regional level, popularize all aspects of cooperation in the business environment, the university community, and the general public.
 Japanese language courses are organized on the basis of the Japanese Information Center.

 In addition, the university has centers for English, Chinese, German, French and Slavic languages.

-Students with excellent academic performance have the opportunity to participate in a student exchange program and study in Japan, Germany and Finland.
+Students with a high enough academic performance gain the opportunity to participate in a student exchange program and study in Japan, Germany and Finland.